President Trump apologizes to Brett Kavanaugh and his family at ceremonial swearing-in as Supreme Court justice

 "We stood up to the mob."

-Later, in Orlando, he called Kavanaugh "a flawless person.
-The best student, the best scholar, the great intellect, incredible record over many years."
-Trump said he once told Kavanaugh his confirmation would be a "piece of cake."

-"He's a great person and it was very, very unfair what happened to him.
-False charges.
-False accusations.
-Horrible statements that were totally untrue that he knew nothing about - frankly terms that he probably never heard in his life," Trump said at the International Association of Chiefs of Police meeting.
-"It was a disgraceful situation brought about by people that are evil.
-And he toughed it out.
-We toughed it out together."

 The climactic 50-48 roll call vote Saturday on Kavanaugh was the closest vote to confirm a justice since 1881.
-Kavanaugh's confirmation appeared certain only after moderate Maine Republican Susan Collins delivered a dramatic, point-by-point explanation for voting for the nominee in a floor speech on Friday afternoon.

-Collins revealed on Sunday that she initially thought Kavanaugh "perhaps needed to withdraw" after she heard Christine Blasey Ford's "very compelling and painful" testimony at a Judiciary Committee hearing in September.
+Collins, the Maine moderate Trump thanked in his opening remarks Monday, revealed on Sunday that she initially thought Kavanaugh "perhaps needed to withdraw" after she heard Christine Blasey Ford's "very compelling and painful" testimony.

 But then, Collins said, "When [Kavanaugh] came back with a forceful denial, the anger and anguish he showed, and then the lack of corroboration, led me back to the fundamental issues to our legal system."